dsgriffin/nft-timelines/index.md

 title: Early NFTs
 ---

-# Early NFTs

-Early NFTs is a repo containing various resources focused on vintage/historical blockchain collectibles (firsts, relatively early tokens of a niche etc), mostly in the form of blog posts and timelines.
+This repository contains various resources focused on vintage or historical blockchain collectibles (firsts, relatively early tokens of a niche etc), mostly in the form of blog posts and timelines.

 ### Defining an NFT